Apodini/ApodiniLeaf/README.md

 }
 ```

-Now that we havee defined the configuration we can use the `LeafRenderer` in our Apodini `Handlers` using the `@Environment` property wrapper:
+Now that we have defined the configuration, we can use the `LeafRenderer` in our Apodini `Handlers` using the `@Environment` property wrapper:
 ```swift
 struct ExampleHandler: Handler {
     @Environment(\.leafRenderer) var leafRenderer: LeafRenderer